Threat feeds via Response Policy Zone (RPZ)¶

 104.244.14.89Port:53

 DomainTools uses TSIG (Secret Key Transaction Authentication for DNS) for authorization to use the RPZ feeds.
 This uses shared secrets and one-way hashing to authenticate DNS messages coming from approved DNS servers.
-Contact DomainTools Enterprise Support for the details.
+Contact enterprisesupport@domaintools.com for the details.

-- TSIG key: Provided by DomainTools Enterprise Support
+- TSIG key: DomainTools Enterprise Support provides this

 - TSIG key algorithm:

-hmac-sha512 - TSIG key name: Provided by DomainTools Enterprise Support
+hmac-sha512 - TSIG key name: DomainTools Enterprise Support provides this

-This SOA record will identify that it came from the RPZ.
+When your DNS resolver blocks a domain using RPZ, the response includes an SOA (Start of Authority) record that identifies which RPZ feed was used.
 For example, the following label tells you what RPZ feed was used and the SOA RNAME field indicates the primary DNS server (under rpz.domaintools.com) that hosts this RPZ zone:

 ;; ADDITIONAL SECTION: